 The dairy sector plays an essential role in livelihoods of the rural population in East Africa, providing both cash income and nutrition for smallholders owning cattle (Thornton et al., 2009; Tubiello et al., 2007).
 Omamo et al. (2006) shows that milk is the most important commodity for supporting GDP growth and poverty reduction in East and Central Africa.
 In Tanzania, large ruminants dominate total milk production in the country, producing ~98% of all fluid milk (Mgeni and Salim Nandonde, 2012).
-The cattle population is comprised mostly of traditional herds of Zebu animals, representing >95% of total cattle (NBS, 2015).
-Despite this, the population of improved cattle produces a disproportionate quantity of milk: __ relative to __ from the traditional herd (NBS, 2015).
+The cattle population is comprised mostly of indigenous Zebu animals, representing >95% of total cattle (NBS, 2015).
+However, the population of improved cattle (Bos taurus x Bos indicus) produces a disproportionate quantity of milk: __ relative to __ from the traditional herd (NBS, 2015).
 Milk offtakes of Zebu cattle are on average 517 litres per lactation, whereas crossbred cattle produce on average 1,990 litres per lactation (Mruttu et al, 2016).
 Given that milk production and sale offers a higher return to investment compared to other livestock (Udo et al, 2015), the dairy sector is a crucial component of rural poverty alleviation efforts in the country.
 Through the Tanzanian Livestock Development Strategy, the government of Tanzania aims to improve productivity and efficiency of the livestock sector, including dairy, from primary production, through to transportation, processing, and distribution (LSDP, 2011).
 The dairy sector also represents a major contributor to Tanzania’s national greenhouse gas (GHG) emissions budget, both directly, from emissions from enteric fermentation, manure, and feed production, as well as indirectly, from land degradation and conversion of natural ecosystems to crop and pasture land.
 Due to the important role of the dairy sector in rural poverty alleviation, as well as climate initiatives by the Tanzanian government, there is a need to identify low emission development pathways, allowing the dairy sector to develop concurrently with declining greenhouse gas (GHG) emissions.